lab176344/Traffic_Sceanrios-VoteBasedEVT/README.md

 	- Leader - Cutout to right: The leader vehicle  makes a lane change  from  the ego lane from the right lane of ego.

 ![plot](./data/description.png)
+## OpenTraffic Dataset

+The \*.mat file for the outlier addition experiment dataset will soon be uploaded!

 ## Vote-Based EVT<a name="EVT"></a>